Uninett/Howitz/docs/source/troubleshooting-on-debian.rst

 Troubleshooting on Debian
 =========================

-Visit the url of the site.
+Visit the URL of the site.
 If there is a "50x"-error, and the logs are not exported to an external log tool you need to log in to the console of the site.

 Check systemctl status